eduardodefreitascosta/Project_AMR/README.md

 # Projeto_Carol

 AMR analysis in pigs.
-The user must save all folders and files, changing their location;
+The user must save all folders and files in a local place.

+It is recomended using Rstudio.

-Open the project, and then, open the Main.R, and run the code.
+Open the project (Projeto_Carol), and then, open the Main.R, and run the code.